kubevious/kubevious/docs/rules-engine.md

 ![Kubevious UI Diagram for Rules Engine](https://github.com/kubevious/media/raw/master/screens/rules-engine/rules-engine-diagram-view.png)

 Rules consist of two parts: target and rule scripts.
-The **target script** declares on which nodes of the diagram should the validation rule are evaluated.
+The **target script** declares on which nodes of the diagram should the validation rule be evaluated.
 Rules engine then passes along the selected nodes to the **rule script**, where nodes are validated, and rules engine triggers errors and warnings, or labels them with custom markers on such selected nodes.

 ## Getting Started
-Rules are defined in *Rule Editor* window of Kubevious.
+Rules are defined in the *Rule Editor* window of Kubevious.
 In the screenshot below, the rule *latest-tag-check* targets all docker images and checks if the latest image tag is used.
 For such images, an error is triggered.

 ![Kubevious Rule Editor Target Script](https://github.com/kubevious/media/raw/master/screens/rules-engine/rule-editor-target-script.png)